george-steel/sigdigs-ebook/md-content/glossary.md

 Esther; Smith, Simon; Tonks, Nymphadora; or Urg of the Returned.**

 Room 101
-:   Everyone knows what's in Room 101.
+:   Everyone knows what’s in Room 101.
 The thing that is in Room 101 is the worst thing in the world.

 Russell Center, The